Two messages

 God’s power

-What message does the universe “declare”, “proclaim”, “reveal” and “voice”?
-That it is “the work of His hands”: God created the universe.
+What message does the universe “declare”, “proclaim”, “reveal” and “voice” to us?
+That all of it is “the work of His hands” alone.
+God created the universe.
 Great knowledge and power would be required to provide the countless stars, the immense distances and the warmth of the sun.
-By looking at the universe, it is evident that God is a powerful Creator.
+By looking at the universe, we see abundant evidence that God is a very powerful Creator.

 God’s love